Every room has one bed, closet, desk, chair and dresser per student.

 - Any items will be confiscated and disposed of

 - Candle/wax warmers

 - Canopies that hang over beds

 - Any herbs with the intention to burn (e.g: Sage)

 - Non-approved power sources (extension cords, multi-plug adapters or anything without UL seal of approval)

 - Flammable liquids, charcoal or fireworks

-- Outside furniture (anything to replace furniture provided by the University, bed frames, headboards, mattresses, desks, chairs, closets, futons, couches, bean bag chairs, bookshelves, butterfly chairs, ottomans, TV stands)
+- Outside furniture (anything to replace furniture provided by the University and/or additional furniture added to a space; this includes but is not limited to bed frames, headboards, mattresses, desks, chairs, closets, dressers, futons, couches, bean bag chairs, bookshelves, butterfly chairs, ottomans, TV stands, tables, nightstands, etc.)